jaystack/functionly-doc/wiki/functionly-readme.md

 # functionly

-The `functionly library` lets you build `serverless` nodejs applications on an innovative, functional, and fun by abstraction way.
+The `functionly library` lets you build `serverless` nodejs applications in an innovative, functional, and fun by abstraction way.
 Use the JavaScript language and the JSON syntax to describe infrastructure and entities, service dependencies, and to implement service code.
 Deploy your solution to cloud providers, or run containerized on your onprem servers, or locally during development time using the `functionly CLI`.

 Defining a rest service which listens on `/hello-world`: